joaompfonseca/vi-primeira-liga/README.md

 This React based application using D3.js and Material UI allows the user to visualize statistics about the Portuguese Primeira Liga football championship from the 2017/18 season to the 2022/23 season.
 The user is able to select the season to analyse, and choose which teams to compare.
-Some of the used visualization technique are:
+Some of the used visualization techniques include:

 - **Line Chart:** Shows the evolution of the selected teams' points throughout the season.
 - **Parallel Coordinates Chart:** Correlates the selected teams' position, points, number of wins, number of losses and